melintea/upml/README.spin.md

 }
 ```
 As a result, some simulations are good and some will timeout with the SM in some weird state.
 Either
-fix the issues exposed by spin in the abominable SM, either use a deterministic event generator:
+fix the issues exposed by spin in the abominable SM, either use a deterministic event generator with an LTL check:

 ```
 state ClosedSystemEnvironment {